MichaelMartinez/Flask-Reader/readme.md

 4. The main index page will poll the feeds and pull down the posts of the day.

 ## Roadmap
+1. Figure out how to solve the massively IO bound nature of this beast...
+- At launch, the fetch/parse cycle takes about 4 minutes before anything is shown
+- This program needs to fetch the RSS feeds asynchronously/concurrently or through a task queue.
+- That means I have a choice to make: Twisted, Celery, asyncio, multiprocessing, Gevent
+- Perhaps I could prefetch the feeds with a GO program...
+- Perhaps I could rewrite this in Go or Java...
+- Situation is stalled.

-1. Add database layer
+2. Add database layer
-2. Form to insert/delete feeds with validation
+3. Form to insert/delete feeds with validation
-3. Add granularity to check individual feeds and more
+4. Add granularity to check individual feeds and more
-4. Add API for voice controlled application to fetch feeds.
+5. Add API for voice controlled application to fetch feeds.

 ## Whats installed